 Descriptive Statistics

 Females were best represented in every role in JAAH (Table 1).
 Submissions by female first authors and percentage of manuscripts with at least one female reviewer were lowest for NAJA, while NAJFM had the lowest percentage of manuscripts handled by female AEs.
 Linear trend analysis revealed no significant change in the percentage of manuscripts submitted by female authors across all four AFS journals during this period (Figure 1).
-However when examined separately, NAJA (but not the other three journals) did show a significant increase in the percentage of manuscripts submitted by female authors (P = 0.02).
+However, when examined separately, NAJA did show a significant increase in the percentage of manuscripts submitted by female authors (P = 0.02).

 There was a significant difference among journals in the percentage of manuscripts submitted by female first authors (2 = 32.4, df = 3, P < 0.001; Table 1).
 Female first authors tended to submit more manuscripts than expected (assuming equal distribution of female authors) to JAAH and TAFS, and fewer manuscripts than expected to NAJA and NAJFM.

-Overall, there was no relationship between first author gender and the gender of the associate editor assigned to their manuscript (2 = 0.79, df = 1, P = 0.37).
-Across journals, male associate editors were assigned to manuscripts with female first authors 18% of the time, and female associate editors were assigned to manuscripts with female first authors 19% of the time.
+Overall, there was no relationship between first author gender and the gender of the AE assigned to their manuscript (2 = 0.79, df = 1, P = 0.37).
+Across journals, male AEs were assigned to manuscripts with female first authors 18% of the time, and female AEs were assigned to manuscripts with female first authors 19% of the time.

 There was a significant relationship between first author gender and the likelihood of their manuscript being assigned at least one female reviewer (Table 2).
 Manuscripts with female first authors were assigned at least one female reviewer more often than expected by chance, and manuscripts with male first authors were assigned at least one female reviewer less often than expected by chance.
 This pattern was observed in each journal, but was only statistically significant in TAFS.
-Similarly, across journals female associate editors chose at least 1 female reviewer more often than expected (Table 2).
+Similarly, across journals, female AEs chose at least one female reviewer more often than expected (Table 2).
 This pattern was observed in each journal, but was only statistically significant in NAJA.

 There was an overall significant difference in publication outcomes for manuscripts with male and female first authors.
 Manuscripts with female first authors were published less often than expected by chance (2 = 4.61, df = 1, P = 0.03).
 This pattern held for all journals, but when analyzed separately was only statistically significant for NAJFM (2 = 2.95, df = 1, P = 0.05, Table 3).
-This overall difference in publication outcome could be the result of one or more of the differences already described, for example differences in the acceptance rates of the journals men and women tend to submit to or stylistic differences between male and female reviewers.
-It could also be the result of the number of revisions authors choose to submit, or biased judgments on the part of reviewers and associate editors.
+This overall difference in publication outcome could be the result of one or more of the differences already described (e.g., differences in the acceptance rates of the journals men and women tended to submit to or stylistic differences between male and female reviewers).
+It could also be the result of the number of revisions authors choose to submit, or the biased judgments on the part of reviewers and AEs.

-To tease apart these possibilities, we present below the results of HLM analyses that test the effect of gender on publication outcome while controlling for other demographic variables and each stage of the review process..
+To tease apart these possibilities, we present below the results of HLM analyses that tested the effect of gender on publication outcome while controlling for other demographic variables and each stage of the review process.

 HLM Analysis Predicting Publication Solely from Demographic Variables